Environmental Management

 Third party verification

-In order to improve the reliability of our data, JTEKT underwent third-party verification by SGS Japan Inc. for our FY2022.
-The scope of the verification covered Scope 1 and Scope 2 emissions, amount of renewable energy, water consumption, and waste emissions, and Scope 3 - Category 6 (business trips), Category 7 (employee commuting), and Category 11 (usage of sold products) of JTEKT production sites, domestic business sites of group companies, and some overseas group companies.
+In order to improve the reliability of our data, JTEKT underwent third-party verification by SGS Japan Inc. for our FY2024 results.
+The scope of verification covers JTEKT's production sites, domestic group companies, and overseas group companies for Scope 1 & 2, and Scope 3 Category 1 (purchased products and services) and Category 11 (use of sold products), water intake volume, and waste emissions.

 Certificate of verification